 This seems to be an issue with the Kaltura integration to Blackboard.
 Your video is still available in your My Media.
 We are currently with Kaltura and Blackboard to resolve this issue.
-In the meantime, we have identified a couple of workarounds:
+In the meantime, our recommendation is to re-publish the video in your course

 If you need assistance implementing these workarounds, please email firstname.lastname@example.org.